nnirror/facet/README.md

 - Server connection status indicator (green = online; red = offline)
 - CPU% indicator
-- Number input for setting the BPM of the global transport (_note_: when the `.bpm()` operation runs, this value is updated automatically)
+- Number input for setting the BPM of the global transport (_note_: when the `.bpm()` operation runs, this value updates automatically)
-- Number inputs for setting the time signature numerator and denominator of the global transport.
+- Number inputs for setting the time signature numerator and denominator of the global transport. (_note_: when the `.time()` operation runs, these values update automatically)
 - MIDI output selector / refresh button
 - ■ = stop playback
 - ⊖ = stop regenerating patterns but continue playback